samitmohan/Interviews-with-Python/PythonLanguageSpecific/Python Tricks/blog.md

 ### Use Type Annotations

-Always use type annotations, always use comments under functions.
+Always use type annotations, always use docstrings under functions.
 Know what is expected to be the input and output of your function.

 ```python
 from typing import List, Dict